Maumasi/Portfolio/React_Native/state_with_components/README.md

 The component below has been simplified a bit.
 The most important properties to take note of are:
 - `value`
 - `onChangeText`

-Properties, in React Native, are variables that will be passed in later after the component has been called somewhere else in the app.
+Properties represented here as `props`, are variables that will be passed in later after the component has been called somewhere else in the app.
 Right now they just need to be defined here in the *blueprint* of this component just like parameters would be in a function definition. <br>
 The `value` is what is actually typed in the input field.
 The `onChangeText` property expects a function and is called every time the user types in the `TextInput`.

 ```JavaScript